amorist/awesome/README.md

 ## Python

+- [roboflow/awesome-openai-vision-api-experiments](https://github.com/roboflow/awesome-openai-vision-api-experiments) - Must-have resource for anyone who wants to experiment with and build on the OpenAI Vision API 🔥
 - [jxnl/instructor](https://github.com/jxnl/instructor) - openai function calls for humans
 - [jianchang512/pyvideotrans](https://github.com/jianchang512/pyvideotrans) - Translate the video from one language to another and add dubbing.  将视频从一种语言翻译为另一种语言，并添加配音
 - [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Ask Questions in natural language and get Answers backed by private sources.
 Connects to tools like Slack, GitHub, Confluence, etc.